ciaranmahoney/salted/README.md

 ### Four content types with repeatable components

 * Full width section with a featured image on top.
-* Full width seciton with a featured image below.
+* Full width section with a featured image below.
 * Two column highlighted feature section.
 * Section for articles.